 - U.S. Dept. of State’s EducationUSA: Finance Your Studies (for international citizens)

 Yale does not endorse any private scholarship search sites, but some of our students have used the sites below successfully in recent years.

 The U.S. government offers a variety of education benefits for veterans and active service members.
 For more information, see Military Benefits and Financial Aid.

 Notifying Yale about outside awards

 - Continuing students submit information about outside aid on the Yale financial aid application form.
-If you receive an outside award after submitting your Yale financial aid application, you should submit an Outside Scholarship/Resource Update form.
+If you receive an outside award after submitting your Yale financial aid application, you should submit an Outside Scholarship/Resource Information form.

 Enrollment verification for scholarship agencies